JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 - Add weather zones throughout your scene if you want different types of weather.
 - Ensure screen space shadows are enabled in your graphics settings for best appearance.
 - Without screen space shadows, Weather Maker will not cast shadows on full screen snow overlay and clouds will not cast shadows.
-- If you are running VR/AR deferred shading, Weather Maker does not support a custom screen space shadow shader due to several show stopping bugs in Unity (I have notified them).
-Until these are fixed, leave VR/AR as use internal screen space shader or disabled.
 - For VR/AR it is recommended to use forward rendering due to Unity bugs with deferred rendering in VR/AR.
 - Add WeatherMakerCelestialObject to any directional lights that you want to be a sun or moons.
 Set the IsSun property to tell Weather Maker whether it is a sun or moon.
 - Post processing stack is highly recommended on your camera.
 Window -> Package Manager -> Post Processing.